SJayJaybee/Web3-UX-Architecture/README.md

 * **Public Protocol Audits:** The teardowns featured in this repository (such as the Curve Finance mobile flow) are independent, objective audits of public Web3 protocols.
 They are designed to highlight industry-wide UI vulnerabilities and showcase my analytical methodology.
 * **Conceptual Architecture:** The frictionless onboarding flows are branded, conceptual prototypes.
 They simulate ideal retail pathways (like ERC-4337 social logins) to demonstrate how Web3 can achieve Web2 conversion rates.
-* **IP Protection:** You will notice my "SJAYJAYBEE" branding embedded into the prototype screens.
-This acts as a watermark to protect my conceptual UI architecture from being scraped by competing design agencies.
+* **IP Protection:** Please note that my 'SJAYJAYBEE' branding is embedded into the prototype screens.
+This acts as a watermark to protect my conceptual UI architecture from being scraped by competitors and to establish recognition and awareness.
 ---
 *Architected for mass adoption by SJAYJAYBEE.*